christopherwhull/aircraft-dashboard/README.md

 ### Platform-Specific Setup

 **Windows:**
-- Use `restart-server.ps1` script for easy restart
+- Use `restart-server.sh` script for easy restart
 - Run: `npm run restart:windows`
 - See embedded restart instructions in the script